jdavis/jdavis.github.com/_posts/2014-02-12-doing-your-homework-in-latex.md

 ## Using the Template

 I've created a GitHub repository, [latex-homework-template][repo], just for my homework template that I've been using ever since I started.
-I found it online and used it as a base to start my template.
-I can't find the original source now so I apologize if I didn't credit you.
+I found it [online][template] and used it as a base to start my template.

 To use it, just download the [homework.tex][homework.tex] file and start editing.
 Once you need to typeset it, you'll need LaTeX [here][install].